-If the value of RESPONSE_INDICATION parameter is NDP Response, the RID counter is set to NDPTxTime + aSIFSTime.
-NDPTxTime is calculated based on the RXVECTOR parameter PREAMBLE_TYPE and is equal to the time in microseconds, required to transmit either a 1MHz NDP MAC frame if PREAMBLE_TYPE is a 1MHz preamble or a >=2MHz NDP MAC frame if PREAMBLE_TYPE is a >= 2MHz short/long preamble.
+If the value of RESPONSE_INDICATION parameter is NDP Response, the RID counter shall be set to NDPTxTime + aSIFSTime.
+NDPTxTime is calculated based on the RXVECTOR parameter PREAMBLE_TYPE and is equal to the time in microseconds, required to transmit either an NDP_1M MAC frame if the PPDU format is S1G_1M or an NDP_2M MAC frame if PPDU format is either S1G_SHORT or S1G_LONG (see 24.1.4 (PPDU formats).

-If the value of the RESPONSE_INDICATION parameter is No Response, the RID counter is set to 0.
+If the value of the RESPONSE_INDICATION parameter is No Response, the RID counter shall be set to 0.

-If the received PPDU is an NDP MAC frame, the S1G STA shall set the RID counter by using the RESPONSE_INDICATION values per type of NDP MAC frame as described in Table 9-1b (RESPONSE_INDICATION value for NDP MAC frames).